Date: 18 FEBRUARY 2025 from 14:00 to 16:00

 The Coastal Resilience webinar series, a joint initiative by DCC-CR, CMCC, and Deltares, continues.

-As part of the ongoing series running until April, this session follows the structure of two webinars per month, each featuring two expert speakers addressing key topics in coastal resilience.
-This time, speakers Ghada el Serafy and Emanuela Clementi will focus on "Understanding Coastal Hazards from Operational Oceanography Products," exploring how data and tools from operational oceanography can support coastal resilience strategies.
+As part of the ongoing series running until April, this session will feature two expert speakers addressing key topics in coastal resilience.
+This time, Ghada el Serafy, Specialist in Data Science and Coastal Expert at Deltares, and Emanuela Clementi, Scientist and Leader of the “Regional Ocean Forecasting Systems” at CMCC, will focus on "Understanding Coastal Hazards from Operational Oceanography Products," exploring how data and tools from operational oceanography can support coastal resilience strategies.

 Regional ocean forecasting systems